geoneric/peacock/README.md

 -----------------------
 **Windows, Mingw-w64**

-On Windows, CMake will always pack up the most recent version of Microsoft Visual Studio, if you have it installed.
+On Windows, CMake will always pick up the most recent version of Microsoft Visual Studio, if you have it installed.
 You can get around this by explicitly selecting the CMake generator of your choice (`cmake -G <generator>`).

 Examples